 Seven of Wands

-After the success of the Six of Wands, we come to the Seven, where people are now after some of your success for themselves.
+After the success of the Six of Wands, we arrive at the Seven: a time when others are now after a piece of your success for themselves.

-Although the Five of Wands may seem similar in that they both describe conflict, the Five is about conflict on the route towards success whereas the Seven is protecting the spoils of the success once you have attained it.
+Although the Five of Wands may seem similar in describing conflict, the Five represents battles fought on the route toward success.
+The Seven, conversely, is about protecting the spoils once you have attained it.

-The Seven is about staying true to your original passions and emotions after you have achieved goals whilst protecting what you have gained.
-This can be a difficult task because there are often many people looking to bring the successful down!
+The Seven is about staying true to your original passions after achieving your goals, while fiercely protecting what you have gained.
+This can be a difficult task, as there are often many people looking to bring the successful down.

-Looking at the astrology associated with this card we see Mars in Leo.
-This conflict is not about rational discussion but just as much about assertiveness, independence and force of will.
-It may even be a matter of pride over logic.
+Looking at the astrology associated with this card, we see Mars in Leo.
+This conflict is not about rational discussion; it is about assertiveness, independence, and force of will.
+It is often a matter of pride over logic.

 King Leonidas I

-One of the pinch points the Persians would have to cross to enter central Greece was the narrow pass at Thermopylae, and this was defended by King Leonidas I and his Spartans, and also contingents from 11 other city states.
-This pass was heroically defended long enough to give the rest of Greece time to organize.
-Further naval battles led by the Athenians plus land battles at Plataea and Mycale would end the Persian invasion.
+One of the critical pinch points the Persians had to cross to enter central Greece was the narrow pass at Thermopylae.
+This was defended by King Leonidas I and his Spartans, alongside contingents from eleven other city-states.
+This pass was heroically defended just long enough to give the rest of Greece time to organize.
+Subsequent naval battles led by the Athenians, alongside land battles at Plataea and Mycale, ultimately ended the Persian invasion.

-Many see the battle at Thermopylae a major turning point in history.
-Although the Persians did eventually pass Thermopylae (and King Leonidas died in the defence there) the later rise of the Western World may not have occurred without this critical delaying battle.
+Many view the battle at Thermopylae as a major turning point in history.
+Although the Persians did eventually breach the pass (and King Leonidas died in its defense), the later rise of the Western World might not have occurred without this critical, delaying stand.

 Description and Symbology